-After being put on hold another 5 minutes or so, rep informed me everything was fine with my application and I should be getting a letter by the end of the month.
+– After being put on hold another 5 minutes or so, rep informed me everything was fine with my application and I should be getting a letter by the end of the month.

 – Here is the big surprise I learned from the rep- don’t expect your first check the month you want to start!
 Rather, your first benefit month is the first whole month after you claim (I claimed for early August on my birthday).
 In my case that means the benefit starts the next month, in September.
 But don’t spend that September check, because SS pays in arrears.
 In October I am supposed to get my first check (direct deposit), which will be for Sept.
 So that was a bit of a shock.
 Now I am hoping the money arrives in my account as promised!

 More bottom line

 SS could do a better job of advising when your first payment will be made.
 The website could provide more information about the status of an application, and what the next steps will be.
-Phoning SS is slow, but you can get answers.
+Phoning SS is slow, but you can get answers, although not always correct.

 Comments?
 Have you gone through the process of applying for Social Security?
 If so was it online, over the phone, or in person?
 Any difficulties or surprises along the way?
 Were you happy, or not, with the experience?
 Please share your thoughts in the Comments section below.